JyotsnaVerma19/Distracted_driver_detection/README.md

 ## Loading the data
 1. Downloading the data from kaggle into colab using curlwget web extension for faster downloads and uploads
 2. First we will go to kaggle state farm competition page.
 The link : https://www.kaggle.com/c/state-farm-distracted-driver-detection/data
 3. Then in the data section of the problem statement we will click the 'download all' tab to download all the data.
-After that when it asks for a place to download, we will cancel it and will go curlwget extension and will copy the link that will be geneated in wget dialog box.
+After that when it asks for a place to download, we will cancel it and will go curlwget browser extension and will copy the link that will be geneated in wget dialog box.
 4. We will paste this link with a exclamation mark sign ! at the start and will run this.